deivyka/SHC4300/CCW2_Napoleon_Cipher/Napoleon_Cipher_Software_Implementation/readme.md

 #### Hardware Configuration in Vivado environment

 - Connect Zybo board to your computer and switch the power on
-- Open Vivado 2019.1 to creat a new project
+- Open Vivado 2019.1 to create a new project
   - Create a new project and give it a name of your choice
   - In **Default Part** window select **Boards** tab and search for **Zybo**
   - Select the board and click **Finish**